isblab/nestor/README.md

 3. **NestOR efficiency**: A scatter plot showing the mean total NestOR process time for all candidate representations.

 ### Output YAML file

 **Evidence related:**
+- log_estimated_evidence: `float`
+    _The estimated evidence value represented as natural logarithm of the estimated evidence_
+  - information: `float`
+    _Information obtained from the nested sampling run_
 - analytical_uncertainty: `float`
     _The analytical uncertainty associated with a evidence estimation for a run by nested sampling_

+**Efficiency related**
+- mcmc_step_time: `float`
+    _Time taken per MCMC step.
+This is computed as `(time taken for iteration 0)/((number of initial frames)*(number of MCMC steps per frame))`_
+- nestor_process_time: `float`
+    _Wall clock time taken by a nested sampling run to finish, represented in seconds_

+**Exit mode related**
 - exit_code: `int` (0, 11, 12, 13)
     _Exit code for a nested sampling run_
+- termination_mode: `str`
+    _Cause for run termination_
 - failed_iter: `int`
     _Number of times Replica Exchange failed to obtain a sample from constrained prior in the current iteration of nested sampling_
 - last_iter: `int`
     _Iteration count when nested sampling terminated_
-- log_estimated_evidence: `float`
-    _The estimated evidence value represented as natural logarithm of the estimated evidence_
-- mcmc_step_time: `float`
-    _Time taken per MCMC step.
-This is computed as `(time taken for iteration 0)/((number of initial frames)*(number of MCMC steps per frame))`_
-- nestor_process_time: `float`
-    _Wall clock time taken by a nested sampling run to finish, represented in seconds_
-- information: `float`
-    _Information obtained from the nested sampling run_
 - plateau_hits: `int`
     _Number of consecutive times the nested sampling protocol detected a plateau in the estimated evidence_
-- termination_mode: `str`
-    _Cause for run termination_

 **Exit codes:**
 - Exit code 0: Run terminated normally.